 You can see a list of the users who are currently connected to your geodatabase by opening the Connected Users tab of the Geodatabase Administration dialog box in ArcGIS for Desktop.

 You can now upgrade your geodatabase.

 Upgrade the geodatabase

-You can use the Upgrade Geodatabase tool in ArcMap or ArcGIS Pro, or use a Python script run on the ArcGIS client computer to upgrade your geodatabase.
+You can use the Upgrade Geodatabase tool in ArcGIS for Desktop or a Python script run on the ArcGIS client computer to upgrade your geodatabase.

 Use the Upgrade Geodatabase tool

 You can open the Upgrade Geodatabase tool from the Database Properties dialog box by clicking the Upgrade Geodatabase button on the General tab, or open the tool directly.
 If you open the tool from Database Properties, the Input geodatabase text box is prepopulated with the geodatabase connection information.

 Esri recommends that you leave both the Pre-requisites check and Upgrade geodatabase options checked.
 That way, the tool checks to see if the prerequisites to upgrade have been met before continuing with the geodatabase upgrade.

 The prerequisite check detects other active connections to the geodatabase, determines whether the connecting user has sufficient privileges to upgrade the geodatabase, ensures that the database can support XML columns, makes sure all datasets can be opened, and ascertains that the database and libraries are at the same release.
 If any prerequisites are not met, the tool terminates.
 You must correct any problems before you run the upgrade procedure again.